-NAPA is currently accepting volunteered papers for the second issue of volume 39, to be submitted through the ScholarOne platform.
+NAPA is currently accepting volunteered papers for the second issue of volume 39 of the AAP, to be submitted through the ScholarOne platform.
 The deadline is early summer 2015.

 The Annals of Anthropological Practice (formerly NAPA Bulletin) is a series dedicated to the practical problem-solving and policy applications of anthropological knowledge and methods.
 Annals feature thought-provoking research on current topics related to public health, social justice, the media, environmental management and myriad other timely issues.
 The peer-reviewed Annals seek to engage practitioners, academicians, and students.

 The Annals are currently published by Wiley Press and are available to NAPA members upon publication.
 It is also possible to purchase individual titles (electronic format; prior to 2015, print format may be available).

 Changes to the Annals as of January 2015

 After many years of remarkable service as editors, Drs.
 David Himmelgreen and Satish Kedia turned over AAP editorial responsibilities to the incoming editor, Dr. John Brett of the University of Colorado Denver.

 In light of the American Anthropological Association’s review of its publishing program, which reflects the significant changes in the journal publishing world, NAPA and the AAP have reconsidered the journal’s direction.
 The NAPA Executive Committee, Publications Committee, and the current and incoming editors worked hard during 2014 to explore and bring to fruition needed changes.

 NAPA decided to be among the first of the publishing sections in the AAA portfolio to move into a fully digital publication in 2015.
 The AAA itself will be moving to an all-digital format for all of its publications by 2016.
 This change will help to streamline the editorial process, and shorten the time from submission to publication for the AAP.